xxyjoel/xxyjoel.github.io/_posts/2020-04-22-deploying-analytics-apps-3.md

   mkdirs      Make directories in the Databricks Workspace. rm          Deletes objects from the Databricks...
 ```
+13. specify model performance metrics in ml flow config file; model id assigned
-12. configure databricks notebook to run on more (or all) data in your target bucket
+14. configure databricks notebook to run on more (or all) data in your target bucket
-1. output results from all data to target bucket
+15. output results from all data to target bucket
-1. connect power bi to target bucket
+16. connect power bi to target bucket

 **imrovements to "#2"**
+* automated model integration
+* reproducibility
+* historical record of model runs
+* automated selecction of top performning model (automated parameter selection)

 **known limitations**
 * scripts used in datascience environment differ from those used in the databricks environment
-    * while continuous integration is available, it is not a seemless transition from the python scripts to
+    * while continuous integration is available, it is not a seemless transition from the python scripts to the shared workspace. manual edits are required by a data engineer
 * no drift and model performance monitoring

 **notes**